LucaCorvitto/LucaCorvitto/README.md

 ---
 ### :notes: About me:
 - :microscope: I’m currently working on my Master
-- :mag_right: I'm particularly interested on generative models
+- :mag_right: I'm particularly interested in generative models
 ---
 ### :hammer_and_wrench: Languages and Tools :